qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 To remove the screen of "worlds using experimental settings are not supported", you need to do mark the namespace stable.

-For example, your dimension is `aaa:bbb`, then do this during mod initialization:
+For example, if your dimension is `aaa:bbb`, then do this during mod initialization:

 ```
 LifecycleHack.markNamespaceStable("aaa");